What courses can I do after this?

 More about the course

-Generic behaviours expected to be displayed by all advanced Carpentry and Joinery workers (both pathways)
+Generic behaviours expected to be displayed by all Advanced Carpentry workers:

 - Effective communication: oral, written, listening, body language, presentation – especially in working with others.